ukathemes/uka-portfolio/README.txt

 3. Click "Activate" to use plugin right away.

 == Changelog ==

+= 1.0.4 - August 06 2020 =
+* Fixed the number of posts per page for portfolio archive pages.

 = 1.0.3 - April 22 2020 =
 * Small fix.